darkbeanbbq/we-dont-know-what-video-games-are/README.md

-# What can video games be ?
+# We don't know what video games are

 A list of independent, alternative, experimental, art or simply interesting video games to deconstruct our idea of what video games are and what video games can be.
 Also some quotes and links.
-A curated non-exhaustive and clearly subjective list by Alexandre Lejeune for the *Digital Bricolage* Workshop at l'ENSAAMA in 2025.
+A curated non-exhaustive and clearly subjective list by Alexandre Lejeune for the *Digital Bricolage* Workshop at l'[ENSAAMA](https://ensaama.net) in 2025.

+---

 >Part of it is about not trying to be professional.
 A lot of people come in to indie games trying to be like a bit company.
 What those game companies do is create highly polished things that serves as large of an audience as possible.
 The way that you do that is by filing off all the bumps on something.
 If they're a sharp corner, you make sure that's not not going to hurt anybody if they bump into it  of whatever.
 That creation of this highly glossy commercial product if the opposite of making something personal.